 - You must correctly configure either Cross Domain Security or Security Interop Mode for all participating domains. - Keep all the domains used by your process symmetric with respect to Cross Domain Security configuration and Security Interop Mode.
 Because both settings are set at the domain level, it is possible for a domain to be in a mixed mode, meaning the domain has both Cross Domain Security and Security Interop Mode set.
-For more information, see: - Configuring Domains for Inter-Domain Transactions in Programming WebLogic JTA - Changing the Asynchronous Mode Enabled Attribute in WebLogic Server Performance and Tuning. - If a JMS file store is being used for persistent messages, the JMS file store name must be unique across WebLogic domains, as described in "Naming Guidelines for WebLogic Servers and Domains" on page 4-1. - Make sure that the XA connection factory is enabled for the domains by selecting the XAConnection Factory Enabled check box.
-See "Configure connection factory transaction parameters" in Administration Console Online Help. - Deploy the transaction resource adapter, jms-xa-adp.rar, on the domain where the messaging bridge is running, as described in "Deploy resource adaptors" in Administration Console Online Help.

-- When configuring the JMS bridge destinations, as described in "Create JMS bridge destinations" in Administration Console Online Help, do the following for both the source and target destinations: - In the Adapter JNDI Name field, identify the transaction adapter's JNDI name, eis.jms.WLSConnectionFactoryJNDIXA. - Do not enter anything in the Adapter Classpath field. - Select a Quality Of Service of Exactly-once, as described in "Configure messaging bridge instances" in Administration Console Online Help.
+For more information, see: - "Configuring Domains for Inter-Domain Transactions" in Oracle Fusion Middleware Programming JTA for Oracle WebLogic Server - "Changing the Asynchronous Mode Enabled Attribute" in Oracle Fusion Middleware Performance and Tuning for Oracle WebLogic Server - If a JMS file store is being used for persistent messages, the JMS file store name must be unique across WebLogic domains, as described in Section 4.1.1, "Naming Guidelines for WebLogic Servers and Domains". - Make sure that the XA connection factory is enabled for the domains by selecting the XAConnection Factory Enabled check box.
+See "Configure connection factory transaction parameters" in Oracle Fusion Middleware Oracle WebLogic Server Administration Console Help. - Deploy the transaction resource adapter, jms-xa-adp.rar, on the domain where the messaging bridge is running, as described in "Deploy resource adaptors" in Oracle Fusion Middleware Oracle WebLogic Server Administration Console Help. - When configuring the JMS bridge destinations, as described in "Create JMS bridge destinations" in Oracle Fusion Middleware Oracle WebLogic Server Administration Console Help, do the following for both the source and target destinations: - In the Adapter JNDI Name field, identify the transaction adapter's JNDI name, eis.jms.WLSConnectionFactoryJNDIXA. - Do not enter anything in the Adapter Classpath field. - Select a Quality Of Service of Exactly-once, as described in "Configure messaging bridge instances" in Oracle Fusion Middleware Oracle WebLogic Server Administration Console Help.

-Configuring At-least-once or At-most-once QOS
+4.1.2.2 Configuring At-least-once or At-most-once QOS